Aravalli Range: Concerns

 In May 1992, some parts of the Aravalli hills in Rajasthan and Haryana were protected from mining through the Ecologically Sensitive Areas clauses of Indian laws.
 In 2003, the central government of India prohibited mining operations in these areas.
 In 2004, India's Supreme Court banned mining in the notified areas of Aravalli Range.
 In May 2009, the Supreme Court extended the ban on mining in an area of 448 km^{2} across the Faridabad, Gurgaon and Mewat districts in Haryana, covering the Aravalli Range.
+Between 2018-25, 40,175 instances of illegal mining, both major and minor have been reported in the Aravalli districts and 4,181 FIRs have been filed.
+Hills have been completely vanished due to mining like the Bakrija hill in Haryana which was completely flattened in 2024.

 A 2013 report used high-resolution Cartosat-1 and LISS-IV satellite imaging to determine the existence and condition of mines in the Aravalli Range.
 In the Guru Gram district, the Aravalli hills occupy an area of 11,256 hectares, of which 491 (4.36%) hectares had mines, of which 16 hectares (0.14%) were abandoned flooded mines.
 In the Faridabad and Mewat districts, about 3610 hectares were part of mining industry, out of a total of 49,300 hectares.
 These mines were primarily granite and marble quarries for India's residential and real estate construction applications.
 In the Central Rajasthan region, Sharma states that the presence of some mining has had both positive and negative effects on neighboring agriculture and the ecosystem.
 The rain-induced erosion brings nutrients as well as potential contaminants.

-Concerns

 Damage to the environment and ecology from the unorganized urbanization, overexploitation of the natural resources including water and minerals, mining, untreated human waste and disposal, pollution, loss of forest cover and wildlife habitat, unprotected status of most of the Aravalli and the lack of an integrated Aravalli management agency are the major causes of concern.